RandyKLe/YummyNoodleBar/3/README.ftl.md

 $ ./gradlew tomcatRunWar
 ```

-Then, if you visit [http://localhost:8080/](http://localhost:8080/), you should get the following plain text response, which is initial menu :
+Then, if you visit [http://localhost:8080/](http://localhost:8080/), you should get the following plain text response, which is the initial menu populated in `PersistenceConfig`:

 ```
 Yummy Noodles,Special Yummy Noodles,Low cal Yummy Noodles